markcardamis/i-need-to-eat/README.md

 }
 ```
+### RecipeService
+*RecipeService is omitted to limit document length*

 ### Data Transfer Objects (DTO)
 We use Data Transfer Objects to handle the conversion between the JSON object and the internal entities.
 An `IngredientDto` was used to store to incoming json from the remote web server.
 The `IngredientService` could then transform the external model into the entity model.
 The annotation `@JsonProperty` was used to keep Google's Java Style Guide with reference to variable names. `@Data` annotation is for Lombok to auto-generate some boiler-plate code like getters/setters.

+*Note: only the IngredientDto and IngredientDtoWrapper are shown below to limit document length*

 ```
 @Data